Table of Contents

-Soft Plastic and Rubber Toys
+1. Soft Plastic and Rubber Toys

 However, they can be toxic to young puppies or even adult dogs since there are questions about their safety due to the way the plastic materials are manufactured.

 “We found that the aging or weathering the toys increased concentrations of BPA and phthalates.”

-Lead researcher Phil Smith, an associate professor of terrestrial ecotoxicology at Texas Tech and Kimberly Wooten, showed that the percentage of these dangerous chemicals in dog toys is higher than it is in children’s toys.
+Lead researcher Phil Smith, an associate professor of terrestrial ecotoxicology at Texas Tech, and Kimberly Wooten, a graduate student, showed that the percentage of these dangerous chemicals in dog toys is higher than in children’s toys.

 These chemicals can affect the health of developing fetuses, although the exact level of danger for puppies is still uncertain.
-However, this research prompted pet supplies manufacturers to make BPA-free dog toys, so try to seek out those, and particularly USA made dog toys, when you buy something for your puppy.
+However, this research prompted pet supplies manufacturers to make BPA-free dog toys, so try to seek out those, and particularly USA-made dog toys, when you buy something for your puppy.

 Rope dog toys can also be dangerous for puppies because small threads can get loose and then swallowed.
 If your puppy is an enthusiastic chewer, be careful with rope dog toys.

 Balls are some of every dog's favorite toys, but small balls can become slimy from your puppy's saliva and slip down his throat.
 Tennis balls, on the other hand, are dangerous for puppies since they can chew off the covering and then swallow it.

-Soft Plush Toys
+4. Soft Plush Toys

-Puppies love soft and plush toys, but the stuffing from them can come out and present a choking hazard.
+Puppies love soft and plush toys, but their stuffing can come out and present a choking hazard.
 It can also cause stomach blockage if swallowed.